activist-org/activist/services/filescan/README.md

 Both scanners are implemented as async functions that run their work in background threads via the FastAPI event loop so that multiple `/scan` requests can be processed concurrently.

-Within the wider project, this service uses a **9100-series port** (`9101` by default) to avoid conflicts with other components; services in this project should be allocated ports in the 9100 range.
+Within the wider project, this service uses a **9100-series port** (`9101` by default).
+It is suggested that all services in the project—including this one—use ports in the 9100 range, so as to avoid port collisions with each other and with other software in the future.

 ## Alternatives to ClamAV